Madu-J/yogawithme/README.md

 Features Left to Implement
 Improve page performance to 100%.
-Payment option for any user want to go futher after the one month free trial is exhausted.
+Payment option for any user who wants to go futher after the one month free trial is exhausted.
 Callender where users can book time for personal training

 ## Technologies

+## HTML

-. ##HTML ...
+.
 This project use HTML as the main language to complete the structure of the website.

 ## CSS

 .
 This project will use CSS in styling the website.
-The CSS style.css will be created separately and linked to HTML.
+The style.css file will be created separately and linked to HTML.

-## vFont Awesome
+## Font Awesome

 .
 Font awesome icons are used for the navbar and link contain in the header.
 Other font awesome icons are for social media platforms and links contains in the footer.